This is one of the simplest blocks possible, consisting of four small units; two half square triangle units, and two four-square units

 If the little blocks are arranged in groups of four, with the diagonals circling round in each set, then this is the effect:

-I love the dark green fabric in this quilt – if you look carefully, it has ducks on it, so I named this “Ducks in Rings”.
+I chose just two fabrics for this sample – the dark green fabric in this quilt has ducks on it, so I named this “Ducks in Rings”.

 However, if the blocks are arranged all the same way round within the sets of four, and the sets rotated so that the diagonals radiate out from the centre, a completely different effect is obtained: